 Programming can be called the art of making immensely big problems smaller and solving them one by one.
 Programmers divide and conquer entire systems that span across thousands of lines of code, making it all work like a giant clock day by day going full-on with an extremely low chance of an error happening, due to a sophisticated composition of its pieces and thorough testing achieved by experimenting and embracing chaos.

-Sometimes, it is hard to pinpoint a small issue that’s going on.
+Sometimes, we can have a hard time to pinpoint a small issue that’s going on.
+If we work with an at least somewhat “old” project, that was maintained not even by one single team, we are like explorers in a jungle - every step is dangerous and we don’t know where to step.
 Tens of libraries, three frameworks and two synced-up databases your project employs to live up after a decade of development by several teams make it so hard to distinguish a small faulty click in an endless rattling of all the components of your program.
 There are a bunch of middlewares intercepting your request, then another bunch intercepting the response, some global configurations, sprinkled with a new library you never heard of and some additional services that need to be managed to start and work in the rhythm of the rest of your system.

 Lego train in a forest city